A Guide to StateRAMP: Benefits, Requirements, and How to Get Authorized

 The process of becoming StateRAMP authorized involves several clear-cut steps.
 Let’s walk through each one to clarify how organizations become StateRAMP compliant.

-1. Become a StateRAMP member: Service providers must become a StateRAMP member before their IaaS, PaaS, or SaaS solutions can be validated by the Program Management Office (PMO), obtain a StateRAMP security status, or be listed on the Authorized Product List (APL).
+Service providers must become a StateRAMP member before their IaaS, PaaS, or SaaS solutions can be validated by the Program Management Office (PMO), obtain a StateRAMP security status, or be listed on the Authorized Product List (APL).

-2. Complete a StateRAMP Security Snapshot (Optional): This pre-assessment evaluates your organization to identify any gaps in your cybersecurity posture and ensure you’re fully compliant with StateRAMP requirements.
+This pre-assessment evaluates your organization to identify any gaps in your cybersecurity posture and ensure you’re meeting the minimum mandatory requirements for StateRAMP Ready status.

-3. Select the appropriate StateRAMP authorization path: Use StateRAMP’s Data Classification Tool to determine the appropriate security category and the corresponding requirements.
-This will help you decide whether to become StateRAMP Ready or StateRAMP Authorized.
+If you’re not sure, use StateRAMP’s Data Classification Tool to determine the appropriate security category and the corresponding requirements.
+Answering this series of questions will help you decide whether to become StateRAMP Ready or StateRAMP Authorized.

-5. Compile Documentation: Documentation requirements differ based on the relevant verification status.
+Documentation requirements differ based on the relevant verification status.
 If you’re pursuing Ready status, you must have 50% of your documentation completed before the 3PAO can complete the Readiness Assessment Report (RAR).

 If you’re preparing for your StateRAMP Authorization Review, you’ll need the following completed documentation: